 The master plan recommends mixed-use land uses on the subject property.
 These areas cover various residential, commercial, employment, and institutional uses.
 Residential uses may include a range of unit types.
-Different mixed-use areas may vary, with respect to their dominant land uses, i.e., commercial uses may dominate overall land use in one mixed-use area, whereas residential uses may dominate in another (Table IV-1: Future Land Use Map Designations,

-Descriptions, and Applicable Zones [Subregion 5] (page 31), and Map IV-5: Brandywine Community Center Core and Edges (page 50)).
+Different mixed-use areas may vary, with respect to their dominant land uses, i.e., commercial uses may dominate overall land use in one mixed-use area, whereas residential uses may dominate in another (page 31 "Table IV-1: Future Land Use Map Designations, Descriptions, and Applicable Zones [Subregion 5]," and page 50 "Map IV-5: Brandywine Community Center Core and Edges").

-The master plan reclassified the subject property into the Mixed Use-Transportation Oriented (M-X-T) Zone (page 183).
+The master plan reclassified the subject property into the Mixed Use Transportation-Oriented (M-X-T) Zone (page 183).
 On November 29, 2021, the Prince George's County District Council approved Resolution CR-136-2021, the Countywide Sectional Map Amendment, which reclassified the subject property from the M-X-T Zone to the TAC-C Zone, effective April 1, 2022.

-Pursuant to Section 24-4101(b)(1) of the Subdivision Regulations, this application is consistent with Plan 2035 and conforms to the land use recommendations of the master plan.
-Although the development for this site is solely for residential use, the overall town center will retain a mix of uses, given the existing nearby commercial development.
+Pursuant to Section 24-4101(b)(1) of the Subdivision Regulations, staff finds that this application is consistent with Plan 2035 and conforms to the land use recommendations of the master plan.
+Although the proposed development is residential, and so residential use will dominate in this area of the town center, the overall town center will retain a mix of uses, given the existing nearby commercial development.

-7. Stormwater Management-Pursuant to Section 24-4303(b) of the Subdivision Regulations, a PPS shall not be approved until evidence is submitted that a stormwater management (SWM) concept plan has been approved by the Prince George's County Department of Permitting Inspections, and Enforcement (DPIE).
-An approved SWM Concept Plan (16172-2022-00) and letter were submitted with this PPS.
+4. Stormwater Management-Pursuant to Section 24-4303(b) of the Subdivision Regulations, a PPS shall not be approved until evidence is submitted that a stormwater management (SWM) concept plan has been approved by the Prince George's County Department of Permitting Inspections, and Enforcement (DPIE).
+An approved SWM Concept Plan (16172-2022-00) and letter were submitted with this application.
 The approval letter is dated December 15, 2022, and it expires on December 15, 2025.
 The concept proposes the use of seven micro-bioretention facilities, one submerged gravel wetland, and an underground storage facility to manage the stormwater.
 Technical SWM management design is subject to approval by DPIE.

-Development of the site, in conformance with the SWM concept approval and any subsequent revisions to ensure that no on-site or downstream flooding occurs, satisfies the requirements of Sections 24-4303 and 24-4403 of the Subdivision Regulations.
+Staff finds that development of the site, in conformance with the SWM concept approval and any subsequent revisions, to ensure that no on-site or downstream flooding occurs, satisfies the requirements of Sections 24-4303 and 24-4403 of the Subdivision Regulations.

-8. Parks and Recreation-This PPS, as it pertains to public parks and recreational facilities, was evaluated as follows:
+5. Parks and Recreation-Staff has reviewed and evaluated this PPS application, as it pertains to public parks and recreational facilities.
 Park and recreation amenities serving the subject property include the Southern Area Aquatics and Recreation Complex (SAARC), located approximately 3 miles north of the development site; the Pleasant Spring Park, approximately 3 miles northwest of the development site; and the Brandywine-North Keys Park, approximately 4.5 miles to the northeast.